Ibuildcheese/OMNIPORT-Deluxe/JOURNAL.md

 **Total time spent: 2 hours**

-# May 31: Changed up schematic + wired a bit
+# May 31: Schematic - Finished choosing IC's for USB 3.0

 Because of their excellently documented datasheets, I went with a TI chip for both the CC controller and the USB-C SS multiplexing.